Introduction

 Fig. 19: Embedded Approve Screen

-Congratulations you have successfully built your first application connected with Ledger on an Apple device!
+Congratulations you have successfully built your first iOS Bluetooth application connected to your Ledger!